PyleaMUN Logo

 Welcome to the PyleaMUN experience!
 With this manual, we aim to provide you with a comprehensive introduction to the Rules and Procedures of PyleaMUN and to assist you throughout your MUN preparation journey.

 Inside, you will find all the essential information you need, along with helpful guidelines and tips to enhance your skills as Model United Nations participants.
-Whether you're a first-time delegate or a seasoned MUNer, this manual is designed to support your growth, confidence, and effectiveness in debate.

 We trust that this resource will prove valuable and we look forward to seeing well-prepared, diplomatic delegates who are ready to engage actively, think critically, and collaborate passionately in the search for impactful solutions.